wdoppenberg/polars-candle/README.md

 ```

 Currently, Bert, JinaBert, and Distilbert models are supported.
 More models will be added in the future.
 Check
-my other repository [`wdoppenberg/glowrs`](https://github.com/wdoppenberg/glowrs) to learn more on the underlying
+my other repository [`wdoppenberg/glowrs`](https://github.com/wdoppenberg/glowrs) to learn more about the underlying
 implementation for sentence embedding.

 # Installation